catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 Expression Trees
 ----------------

-A SQLAlchemy SQL expression construct is very much like the kind of structure you'd create if you were parsing a SQL statement - it's a parse tree, except the developer creates the parse tree directly, rather than deriving it from a string.
-The core type of node in this parse tree is called ``ClauseElement``, and figure 6 illustrates the relationship of ``ClauseElement`` to some key classes.
+A SQLAlchemy SQL expression construct is very much the kind of structure you'd create if you were parsing a SQL statement - it's a parse tree, except the developer creates the parse tree directly, rather than deriving it from a string.
+The core type of node in this parse tree is called ``ClauseElement``, and Figure 6 illustrates the relationship of ``ClauseElement`` to some key classes.

 .. figure:: fig_expression_hierarchy.png

    Basic Expression Hierarchy

-Through the usage of constructor functions, methods, and overloaded Python operator functions, a structure for a statement like::
+Through the use of constructor functions, methods, and overloaded Python operator functions, a structure for a statement like::

     SELECT id FROM user WHERE name = ?